w3c/webrtc-rtptransport/explainer-use-case-2.md

   "transport-unavailable",
 };

-partial interface RtpTransport {
-  attribute EventHandler onrtpsent;  // RtpSent attribute EventHandler onrtpacksreceived;  // RtpAcks attribute unsigned long customMaxBandwidth;
+// Add this to RTCConfiguration dictionary RTCConfiguration {
   // Means "continue to encode and packetize packets, but don't send them.
   // Instead give them to me via onpacketizedrtpavailable/readPacketizedRtp
   // and I will send them."
-  // TODO: Think of a better name, or perhaps do this per-RtpSendStream. attribute bool customPacer;
+  // TODO: Think of a better name bool customPacer;
+}

+partial interface RtpTransport {
+  attribute EventHandler onrtpsent;  // RtpSent attribute EventHandler onrtpacksreceived;  // RtpAcks
+  // Means "when doing bitrate allocation and rate control, don't use more than this" attribute unsigned long customMaxBandwidth;
+  // Means "make each packet smaller by this much so I can put custom stuff in each packet" attribute unsigned long customPerPacketOverhead;

   attribute EventHandler onpacketizedrtpavailable;  // No payload.
 Call readPacketizedRtp sequence<RtpPacket> readPacketizedRtp(maxNumberOfPackets);
 }